 The short of it: Real jade has natural variation in color and transparency.

 Because fake jade is dyed the color is usually evenly distributed like plastic or like tiny balls that resemble fish eggs.
 Fake jade, often dyed, exhibits uniform color, resembling plastic or tiny spheres akin to fish eggs.
-In contrast, real jade displays a fiber-like structure to its color variation, like a wisp of hair or cotton strands, indicating its authenticity.
+In contrast, real jade displays a fiber-like color structure, reminiscent of hair or cotton strands, indicating its authenticity.
 Genuine jade can also exhibit a range of colors and shades, further evidence of its natural origin.

-The short of it: Real jade is surprisingly dense.
+The short of it: Real jade is surprisingly heavy.

 Also one top tip when you’re throwing a piece of jade up in the air.
 Real jade will feel slightly chilled.
 If it’s fake, you won’t feel any temperature difference as if you’re touching plastic.